No-Code Calculator Builders: Templates, Branding and Integrations Compared

 Outgrow: brandable, but platform-shaped

-The practical test: does it feel like your website or like a separate marketing module?
+The practical test: does the deployed experience feel like your website, or like a marketing module your visitors are being sent into?

 Jotform: familiar form UX